 Since May this year, soon after BJP’s Himanta Biswa Sarma took over as chief minister of Assam, at least 31 men have been killed while in police custody or in alleged shootouts with the police.

 According to a recently published report by Scroll, the police version of the custodial deaths follows a familiar script in almost every case: the dead man was shot as he tried to snatch service weapons or was trying to escape custody.

 Government data shows 28 people were killed by police from May till the end of November.
 Two more people, died in police custody and another person died in a police shootout in December, Scroll reported.

-Of the 28 people who featured in the Assam Police’s list, according to a state’s senior police staff, four were “drug peddlers,” two were protesting against government eviction drives, 11 were “extremists,” and another 11 were “criminals.”
+Of the 28 people who featured in the Assam Police’s list, according to state’s senior police staff, four were “drug peddlers,” two were protesting against government eviction drives, 11 were “extremists,” and another 11 were “criminals.”

 According to Scroll, the most killed belonged to ethnic or religious minorities in Assam.

 Out of the 30 people identified, 14 were Muslims.

 One among those is 12-year-old Sheikh Farid who was killed in police firing during a forced eviction drive in the Sipajhar area on 23 September this year.
 32-year-old Moinul Haque was also killed in police’s open firing on the same day.